 3. Dussehra

-This festival marks the end of the nine-day long festival of Naravratras.
+This festival marks the end of the nine-day-long festival of Naravratras.
 The day is commemorated as the day Lord Ram attained victory over Ravana, and therefore, this festival symbolizes the victory of good over evil.
-There are many different ways of celebration of Dussehra in India.
-As a celebration, the symbolic statues of Ravana and his brothers Meghnath and Kumbhkaran, are build and placed at different avenues to be burnt by an arrow of fire.

 4. Ramadan/ Eid –Ul-Fitr